- Sverker Holmgren (Professor in Scientific Computing)

 - Behrang Mahjani (PhD thesis 2016, principal advisor: S. Holmgren.
 Co-advisor: C. Nettelblad, L. Rönnegård)

 - Mahen Jayawardena (PhD thesis 2010, Also at University of Colombo School of Computing, Sri Lanka.
 Principal advisor: S. Holmgren.
 Co-advisors: Ö. Carlborg, SLU and R. Weerasinghe, UCSC)

 - Kateryna Mishchenko (PhD thesis 2008, Mälardalen University College.
 Principal advisor: S. Holmgren.
 Co-advisors: L. Rönnegård, LCB and D. Silvestrov, MdH).

 - Kajsa Harling (f.
 Ljungberg) (PhD thesis 2005, Principal advisor: S. Holmgren.
 Co-advisor: Örjan Carlborg)

-A full list of publications, including conference contributions, can be found here.
+There is a full list of publications, including conference contributions.